a3-audio/a3-doc/source/user/a3core.md

 # A³ Core
 ## Features:
 - A³ Core is a free configurable audio server
-- Compatible to linux audiohardware
+- Compatible to linux audiohardware (needed)
 - VNC remote desktop control

 ## Box Contents